 Jesus said an interesting statement:

 He who eats My flesh and drinks My blood abides in Me, and I in him.John 6:56

-However we need to be careful to not extrapolate this into the communion.
-Jesus is referring to coming into the New Covenant, meaning He comes inside of us.
+However, we need not extrapolate this into the communion.
+Jesus refers to coming into the New Covenant, meaning He comes inside of us.
 Abiding happens when we are born again.
-Jesus comes inside of us at the new birth, and at the same time we come inside of Jesus Christ as part of the body of Christ.
+Jesus comes inside of us at the new birth, and at the same time, we come inside of Jesus Christ as part of the body of Christ.
 The communion symbols are for us to remember this event and to praise Jesus for doing so.
-It does not mean that the symbols become the flesh and blood of Jesus!
+It does not mean that the symbols become flesh and blood of Jesus!

 and when He had given thanks, He broke it and said, “Take, eat; this is My body which is broken for you; do this in remembrance of Me.”1 Corinthians 11:24-25